 Method used to combine assessment results to attain final grade:

-The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative items for the course.
-Note that a conceded pass is not available in this course due to accreditation requirements of the Nursing and Midwifery Board of Australia.
+The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative items for the course and a satisfactory completion of the required proficiency hurdles.